powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 Its default value is `identity`.

 **iidm.export.cgmes.uuid-namespace**
 Optional property related to the naming strategy specified in `iidm.export.cgmes.naming-strategy`.
 When new CGMES IDs have to be generated, a mechanism that ensures creation of new, stable identifiers based on IIDM IDs is used (see [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122)).
 These new IDs are guaranteed to be unique inside a namespace given by this UUID.
-By default it is the name-based UUID fo the text "powsybl.org" in the empty namespace.
+By default, it is the name-based UUID fo the text "powsybl.org" in the empty namespace.

 **iidm.export.cgmes.profiles**
-Optional property that which instance files will be exported.
+Optional property that determines which instance files will be exported.
 By default, it is a full CGMES export: the instance files for the profiles EQ, TP, SSH and SV are exported.

 **iidm.export.cgmes.modeling-authority-set**